 What technology is used for deeper, blue veins?

 The laser component of the VascuLight system is used to treat larger, deeper veins (i.e. reticular veins).
 These veins respond to the precise energy level and wavelength of the light that is used.
 The small spot of laser light travels through the skin and is absorbed by the blood within the vein, on the basis of its colour.

 The resulting heat coagulates or clots the blood and destroys the function of the vein.
 This process does not affect any of the surrounding tissue.
 Over time, the vein will be absorbed by the body and will disappear from sight.

 Are surface veins and spider veins treated the same way?

 These smaller, superficial structures require a different technology for successful treatment, not technically a laser at all.
 Smaller surface veins are treated using light energy.
 The light energy is absorbed by the blood, changed to heat, and the vein is destroyed.
 This Intense Pulsed Light (IPL) technology is exclusive to the VascuLight system.
 With both technologies, your doctor has the ability to sue exactly what is needed for the best result.

 Many leg veins need multiple treatments, often over a few months before the effect is complete.
 Even small vessels often require time to resolve.
 Sometimes a bit of matting or staining surrounds the treated vessel.
-By using both technologies in the VascuLight system, your doctor can treat the vein and this minor temporary discoloration and offer a complete, excellent outcome.
+By using both technologies in the VascuLight system, your doctor can treat the vein and this minor temporary discolouration and offer a complete, excellent outcome.

 What is a treatment like?
 Is it painful?